aloknsingh/ds_xgboost_clf_4_imbalance_data/README.md

 * `All content, including code`: displays the notebook as is.
 * A variety of `download as` options are also available in the menu.

-## Explore, Analyse and Predict Bank Client's CD subscription
+## Explore, Analyze and Predict CD Subscription for Bank

 1. Introduction and Background.

-  Imbalance dataset where number of positive samples are lot more than negative samples are very common and we setup the premise of our whole code pattern here.
+  Imbalance dataset are very common.
+It those datasets, number of positive samples are lot less than negative samples.
+This causes many tricky issues developing the high performing ML model and we explained in detail premise of our whole code pattern here.

 2. Data Set Description.

- Data set is from Purtugese Bank Marketing data, where bank's associate makes call to user to sell financial product i.e CD to bank's client.
+ Data set is related to  direct marketing campaigns of a [Portuguese banking institution](http://archive.ics.uci.edu/ml/datasets/Bank+Marketing), where bank's associate makes call to bank's client to sell financial product i.e CD.
 Data set contains 17 columns and is explained here.

 3. Statement of Classification Problem.